-So much of the Ontario we know today started here.
-Southeastern Ontario is steeped in history and heritage, lore and legend, from the original capital city, historic mansions dotting the 1,000 Islands, military posts and pioneer villages to the birthplace of Canada’s rock royalty, The Tragically Hip.
+So much of the Ontario we know today started in the counties and cities that make up Southeastern Ontario.
+Steeped in history and heritage, lore and legend, Southeastern Ontario is home to the original capital city, historic mansions dotting the 1000 Islands and pioneer villages—not to mention it’s birthplace of Canada’s rock royalty, The Tragically Hip.

 To learn more about all there is to see and do in Southeastern Ontario, scroll down or visit the region's tourism website.